 Some perceive the B2B marketing planning process to be flawed and a waste of resources, perhaps rightly so.
-In this post we consider the traditional planning process, some of its major flaws and one possible solution.
+In this post we consider the traditional marketing strategy and planning process, some of its major flaws and scenarios development as one possible solution.

 The Traditional Marketing Planning Process

-There are many texts on the B2B marketing planning process ranging from basic to highly complex but my favourite is the version laid out in Malcolm McDonalds book ‘Marketing Plans – How to Prepare Them How To Use Them’.
+There are many books on B2B marketing planning, ranging from basic to highly complex, but my favourite is the version laid out in Malcolm McDonalds book ‘Marketing Plans – How to Prepare Them How To Use Them’.

 It outlines a process that flows from company objectives through several logical steps to finally arrive at a set of plans.
 All perfectly logical and sensible but there is a problem.